danini/stereoglue/README.md

 The example for fundamental matrix fitting with monodepth-based solver is available at: [notebook](examples/example_fundamental_matrix_fitting.ipynb).

+The weights for the affine correspondence estimation can be downloaded from [link](https://github.com/bluedream1121/self-sca-ori/tree/main/trained_models).

 # Acknowledgements

 When using the algorithm, please cite: